russellgordon/ics4u-s2-2024-25/content/source-ics4u/shared/Setup/Xcodes.md

 ## App Store Distribution

-It possible to install Xcode via the Mac App Store, but **this is not recommended**.
+It is possible to install Xcode via the Mac App Store, but **this is not recommended**.

 Before continuing, check your **Applications** folder: